THE RAILROAD DEGREE

 a raising of a Brother to the sublime degree of Master Mason and create an event unique to

-Ionic #31 which would bring many Masons together in unity.
+Ionic #31, which would bring many Masons together in unity.
 Unbeknownst to them, the

-event would lead to the start of a great legacy and
+event would lead to the start of a great legacy and symbolism for Masonry.
+This would not

 only make a prominent mark on the Lodge and its Masonic name, but also have a lifetime

-impression on the special candidates which would go through the process as it's most
+impression on the special candidates, which would go through the process as it's most

 important person of the day.
 Eventually, this dream fleshed itself out as the